threefoldtech/core9/docs/Internals/Executors.md

-## JumpScale Executors
+## Jumpscale Executors

-JumpScale comes with its own executors that abstract working locally or remotely.
+Jumpscale comes with its own executors that abstract working locally or remotely.

 ### Local Executor

 The local executor is used for executing all kinds of commands locally.
-To use a local executor on a `js9` shell
+To use a local executor on a `jumpscale` shell

 ```python3
 local_executor = j.tools.executor.local_get()